MicrosoftDocs/SupportArticles-docs/Outlook/Client/deployment/how-to-manage-outlook-social-connector-via-group-policy.md

 ### Do not download details from Active Directory (not available in the Outlk14.adm and Outlk15.admx templates)

 This policy setting controls whether contact user details are downloaded from Active Directory.
-If you enable this policy setting, contact details (photo, title, and company) are not downloaded.
-If you disable or you do not configure this policy setting, contact details are downloaded and displayed in the People Pane.
+If you enable this policy setting, contact details (photo, title, and company) aren't downloaded.
+If you disable or you don't configure this policy setting, contact details are downloaded and displayed in the People Pane.

 This policy setting is controlled by the following registry information: